remotework1/LavondaTalbertIT1025/Lab7/readme.md

 ##### iii.
 A class is like a blueprint or prototype that can be defined are used to create objects.
 An object is an instance of a class.
 To instantiate an object means to give it a name and locating it into some physical space.
 I am still a bit unclear on the definition of instantiated.

+### Unified Modeling Language (UML)

+##### i.
+OMG (Object Management Group) is an international, open membership, not-for-prifit technology standards consortium.
+It oversees the definition and maintenance of UML specifications.
+The purpose of UML is to provide tools for analysis, design, and implementtion of software-based systems as well as for modeling business and simiar processes.